 The Board values openness, transparency and integrity, and it is committed to supporting employees in speaking up freely, ensuring managers listen and encouraging everyone in taking collective responsibility for escalating concerns.
 The Company's Speaking Up policy also allows employees to report concerns anonymously.
 The Board ensures employees do not suffer detrimental treatment as a result of raising a concern in good faith and receive regular updates on Speaking Up incidents.
-Nomura has a dedicated external whistle blowing hotline to enable employees to make anonymous disclosures.
+Nomura has a dedicated external whistleblowing hotline to enable employees to make anonymous disclosures.

 Nomura has established a comprehensive conduct risk framework to ensure good conduct is the solid foundation of Nomura's culture and is reflected in every aspect of how business is done.
 Nomura's aim is to ensure that its approach to conduct meets regulatory expectations and that this approach helps individuals to consider their behaviour and actions with a critical eye.
 The Board recognises that its commercial priorities can only be achieved through a business model that promotes and maintains a culture of robust controls, appropriate judgement, good behaviour and responsibility for one's actions.
-A key part of the Nomura's conduct risk framework is the monitoring and management of the different types of conduct risks relevant to the business.
+A key part of Nomura's conduct risk framework is the monitoring and management of the different types of conduct risks relevant to the business.
 These risks are monitored through information captured on a monthly basis in a conduct risk dashboard.
 This enables senior management visibility of conduct risk at all levels of the business - division, department, desk and employee - in order to take all necessary actions to manage and reduce it.
+Further, the Conduct Breach Review Committee is responsible for overseeing conduct issues and escalating matters to the executive committees and Board as required.
 Training and awareness is also important.
 Nomura employees have received training to further strengthen awareness of conduct risk, how to manage it appropriately and embed good conduct firmly as part of Nomura's culture.

-The Company and its employees are expected to adhere to the Nomura Code of Ethics and Code of Conduct and are held accountable to NEHS Group internal Policies and Procedures.
+The Company and its employees are expected to adhere to the Nomura Code of Conduct and are held accountable to NEHS Group internal Policies and Procedures.